 Ultimately, however, the time allocated to components will be determined by learners' needs and strengths, but not completely.
-There needs to be practical limits on the duration of the components to prevent major disruption to lessons which can have a detrimental impact on student learning.
+They need to have practical limits on the duration of the components to prevent major disruption to lessons which can have a detrimental impact on student learning.
 Often, teacher should not expect too much learning to occur on an initial meeting of unfamiliar content.
 It is repeated exposure associated with elaboration, addressing errors, and deliberately practicing key aspects where most learning occurs.